raigu/x-road-soap-envelope-builder/README.md

 # x-road-soap-envelope-builder

-PHP library for generating PSR-7 compatible X-Road SOAP envelope.
+PHP library for generating X-Road SOAP envelope.

 **UNDER CONSTRUCTION**

-Useful for making X-Road requests using PSR-7 compatible libraries like [Guzzle](https://github.com/guzzle/guzzle).
+Useful for making X-Road requests directly over HTTP.

-Library exposes a builder for building X-Road SOAP envelope using X-Road Domain Language.
-Built SOAP envelope is an instance implementing PSR-7 StreamInterface.
+The goal of this library is to allow composition of X-road request processing from third-party components by introducing missing piece - X-Road compliant HTTP request body.

 # Usage